-Here are a few secrets about skiing and riding during the Thanksgiving holiday: Turkey day tends to be light on crowds at many ski resorts.
-November and the first half of December are considered very early season, certainly not peak season, so resorts offer reduced lodging rates.
-You can avoid kitchen stress by dining out on traditional holiday meals.
-Sure, the fledgling snowpack may rely on heavy snowmaking for groomer skiing, but most skiers’ legs could use the warmup.
-However, if pre-season snow totals are big, Thanksgiving skiers may be stuffing their faces with more powder than turkey.
+Here are a few secrets about skiing and riding during the Thanksgiving holiday: Thanksgiving Day itself tends to be light on crowds at many ski resorts because it can be hard to skip out on Grandma’s mashed potatoes.
+November and the first half of December are still considered early season, and certainly not peak season, so ski resorts often offer reduced lodging rates.
+Bonus: You can avoid kitchen stress in the condo by dining out on traditional holiday meals, but make sure you have reservations.
+Sure, the fledgling snowpack may rely on heavy snowmaking for groomed skiing, but most of our legs could use the warm-up.
+Besides, Mother Nature can sometimes bring Thanksgiving surprises to the mountains.

-Head north to Banff for early holiday snow this season.
+Head north to Banff for early holiday snow.
+Lake Louis and Sunshine should be open and waiting for you with projected opening dates in mid-November.
 Lake Louise gives skiers and riders access to 4,200 skiable acres and 3,251 vertical feet of drop.
-History tells us it’s a good bet Lake Louise and Sunshine will be open in late October.
+Canada celebrates their Thanksgiving in October, so this weekend is business as usual.

-Sunshine Village, Canada’s highest elevated resort, is another option for Banff skiers and encompasses more than 3,300 skiable acres.
+Sunshine Village, Canada’s highest elevated resort, is a great choice and encompasses more than 3,300 skiable acres.
 Off the snow, soak in hot springs, twirl on ice skates, sightsee on the Banff Gondola and Christmas shop downtown.
 If you’re looking to fly into Banff, you’ll find many direct flights into Calgary International Airport; from there, Banff is within a 90-minute drive.
-In a normal year (pre-COVID and AFTER-COVID, Lake Louise would host both men’s and women’s World Cup speed races (downhills and a Super-G) over Thanksgiving and the following week.
-Those races were canceled as racers stayed in Europe during the pandemic and likely for 2021.
-But, they will return, making a visit north of the Thanksgiving border an extra well-worth-it trip.